MileHacker Logo

 • National Museum of Malaysia

-A comprehensive journey through Malaysian history, culture, and ethnology, from prehistoric times to the present.
-Its four main galleries cover natural history, Malay kingdoms, the colonial past, and modern Malaysia.
+A comprehensive journey through Malaysian history, culture, and ethnology, from prehistoric times to the current time.
+Its four main galleries cover natural history, Malay kingdoms, the colonial-era past, and modern Malaysia.

 • Islamic Arts Museum Malaysia